Main navigation

 UI International Programs

 Awards more than $500,000 in scholarships and grants every year.
-More information on funding opportunities can be found on the International Programs Scholarship website.
+More information on funding opportunities can be found on the International Programs Finance website.

 School of Journalism and Mass Communication